labgem/pangenomeNEM/README.rst

 .. image:: logo.png

-This tools compile the genomic content of a taxonomic unit (pangenome).
-It is based on a graph approach to model pangenomes in which nodes and edges represent gene families and chromosomal neighborhood information, respectively.
-This approach takes into account both graph topology and occurrence of genes to classify gene families into three partitions (i.e. *persistent genome*, *shell genome* and *cloud genome*) resulting in what we called Partitioned Pangenome Graph (PPG).The method relies on an Expectation/Maximization algorithm based on Bernoulli Mixture Model coupled with a Markov Random field.
-Finally, these partitions are projected against the pangenome graph to obtain what we called a Partitioned PanGenome Graph.
+This tool compiles the genomic content of a species (A) also name a pangenome.
+It is based on a graph approach to model pangenomes in which nodes and edges represent families of homologous genes (B and C, not included in the pipeline) and chromosomal neighborhood information, respectively.
+This approach takes into account both graph topology (D.a) and occurrences of genes (D.b) to classify gene families into three partitions (i.e. *persistent genome*, *shell genome* and *cloud genome*) yielding what we called Partitioned Pangenome Graph (F).
+More precisly, the method relies on an Expectation/Maximization algorithm based on Bernoulli Mixture Model (E.a) coupled with a Markov Random field (E.b).

-Definition:
+Partitions:
  1) Persistent genome: equivalent to a relaxed core genome (genes conserved in all but a few genomes);
  2) Shell genome: genes having intermediate frequencies corresponding to moderately conserved genes potentially associated to environmental adaptation capabilities
  3) Cloud genome: genes found at a very low frequency.